Counting of votes underway in violence-marred Sindh local govt elections

 Violence

-By Sunday afternoon two deaths were reported — one each in Sanghar and Sukkur — which were confirmed by police.
-The deceased in Sanghar’s municipal constituency was the brother of a candidate.
+By Sunday afternoon, two deaths were reported — one each in Sanghar and Sukkur — which were confirmed by police.
+The deceased in Sanghar’s municipal constituency was the brother of a local PTI leader.

 “I can confirm death of Qaiser, brother of our party’s candidate Asghar Gandapur in Tando Adam.
 Qaiser has been subjected to violence which caused his death," claimed Mushtaq Junejo, divisional president PTI from Tando Adam.